alexisflesch/mathquest/app/docs/README.md

 > - [Documentation Standards](./documentation-standards.md): Guidelines for creating and maintaining documentation
 >
 > **Supporting Documentation:**
-> - [JavaScript Cleanup Plan](./project/javascript-cleanup-plan.md): Plan for cleaning JavaScript files after TypeScript migration
-> - [Timer Bugs](./backend/timer-bugs.md): Documentation on timer-related bugs and fixes
+> - All completed project phases and cleanup plans have been moved to the [archive/](./archive/) directory
 >
 > **You MUST update these files whenever you modify or add backend, frontend, hook, or API code.**
 >